Methodology

 Ethnicity

 Some learners are recorded as having unknown ethnicity, and this occurs more often for certain types of learning.
-In 2021/22, 2.0% (17,265) of learners entering all types of higher-level study were recorded as having unknown ethnicity.
-However, 1.9% (1,945) of apprenticeship starts had unknown ethnicity compared to 2.0% (13,330) for recognised HE.
-To allow for meaningful conclusions across learning types, percentages are based on learners where ethnicity is known.
+In 2022/23, 5.9% (49,515) of learners entering all types of higher-level study were recorded as having unknown ethnicity.
+This was largely due to increased levels of unknown ethnicity reported by HEPs this year, which increased from 2.5% (18,495) in 2021/22 to 6.5% (47,825) in 2022/23.
+Just 1.5% (3,380) of apprenticeship starts had unknown ethnicity in 2022/23.
+To allow for meaningful comparisons across learning types, percentages presented in the publication are based on learners where ethnicity is known.

 Disability

-Disability is based on the learners own self-assessment and includes those with learning difficulties.
-There are differences in the coding frameworks for disability in ILR and HESA records which may have a slight impact on comparability across the types of higher-level learning.
+Disability is based on the learners own self-assessment and includes those with learning difference such as dyslexia, dyspraxia or AD(H)D. There are differences in the coding frameworks for disability in ILR (opens in a new tab) and HESA (opens in a new tab) records which may have a slight impact on comparability across the types of higher-level learning.

 Region of domicile and Index of Multiple Deprivation

 Region of domicile and Index of Multiple Deprivation (IMD) quintile have been derived from the location of the learner’s permanent home address before starting their course.
-A very small proportion of learners (3,625 entrants) had unknown domicile.
-Percentages are based on learners where domicile is known.
+In 2022/23, around 500 entrants to higher-level learning were known to have a permanent address but did not have a specific address listed, and therefore region of domicile and IMD are also unknown.
+Percentages are presented for students with known information only.

 Equivalent or Lower Qualification (ELQ) status

-Access to student finance can be impacted by whether the relevant course is at the same or below the level of an award the learner already holds.
+Access to student finance can be impacted by whether the relevant course is at the same level or below the level of an award the learner already holds.
 This is determined by the Equivalent or Lower Qualification (ELQ) status.
-This information has been derived for OfS-recognised HE learners only.
+This information is derived for OfS-recognised HE learners only.
 Prior qualifications are less well recorded on entry to other learning types.

-Some learners are recorded as having unknown qualification on entry, and this occurs more often at different levels of learning.
-In 2021/22, 7.8% of OfS-recognised HE entrants were recorded as having an unknown ELQ status.
-However, 11.3% of level 4 and 5 entrants had an unknown ELQ status compared to 10.1% for level 6.
+Some learners are recorded as having unknown qualification on entry status and this occurs more often at different levels of learning.
+In 2022/23, 9.6% of OfS-recognised HE entrants were recorded as having an unknown ELQ status.
+However, 10.3% of level 4 and 16.9% of level 5 entrants had an unknown ELQ status compared to 4.0% for level 7.
 These differences are due to FEPs being more likely to report incomplete entry qualification data to the ILR.
-To allow for meaningful comparisons across learning types, percentages are based on learners where ELQ status is known.
+To allow for meaningful comparisons across learning types, percentages presented in the publication are based on learners where ELQ status is known.
 Caution should be applied when interpreting these statistics due to the high level of unknowns.

 Disclosure control